jezza64/jbnotes/Crypto_Defi_Dapps.md

 ![](jbnotes_images/Crypto_Defi_Dapps_2021-05-04-16-56-14.png)

-If undercollateralised relative to the minimum, detected and a penalty is imposed whilst you're still overcollateralised relative to the asset.
+If under-collateralised relative to the minimum, detected and a penalty is imposed whilst you're still over-collateralised relative to the asset.
 Penalty paid to the token holders.

-If moves too quick, that's a big problem, but that's because the overcollateralisation was not set high enough.
+If moves too quick, that's a big problem, but that's because the over-collateralisation was not set high enough.

 ![](jbnotes_images/Crypto_Defi_Dapps_2021-05-04-17-00-42.png)